 In the Middle States region, accreditation is an expression of the confidence that the Middle States Commission on Higher Education has in an institution's mission and goals, its performance, and its resources.
 Based upon the results of an institutional review by a team of peers assigned by the Commission, accreditation attests to the judgment of the Commission that an institution has met the following criteria:

-that it is so organized, staffed, and supported that it can be expected to continue to accomplish its mission and goals; and
+- That it is so organized, staffed, and supported that it can be expected to continue to accomplish its mission and goals

 Membership in the Middle States Association follows a period of candidacy lasting up to five years.
 The Middle States Commission on Higher Education reviews institutions periodically through either on-site evaluation or other reports.
 Accreditation is continued only as a result of periodic reviews and evaluations through assessments of institutional achievements.